brandur/sorg/content/nanoglyphs-drafts/012-virtual-worlds.md

 Congratulations, you've unlocked the **Voracious Conqueror of Newsletters** achievement by making it this far.
 Thanks for reading.
 As usual, feel free to hit reply and tell me what I'm not talking about.

-[1] Shooting arrows in _Horizon Zero Dawn_ is some of the best combat across any system, but might be edged out ever so slightly by a truly great FPS played on PC with a mouse and keyboard. e.g. _Half-life 2_.
+[1] Shooting arrows in _Horizon Zero Dawn_ is some of the best combat across any system, but is edged out ever so slightly by a truly great FPS played on PC with a mouse and keyboard. e.g. _Half-life 2_.

 [2] Midgard is the name for Earth in old Germanic cosmology.
 The realm inhabited by humanity as opposed to Asgard, inhabited by the gods, or Jotunheim, the land of giants.